 Hearing Aid Selection: Consumer vs Hearing Aid Dispenser

-This post is a continuation of articles on this site the last two weeks related to hearing aid selection.
-It is directed at answering the question: would a consumer select the same hearing aid signal processing algorithm as was recommended by an audiologist?
+This post is directed at answering the question: would a consumer select the same hearing aid signal processing algorithm as was recommended by an audiologist?
 A signal processing algorithm refers to a completely different type of functioning hearing aid, not just to single hearing aid that allowed the user to select from among different environmental conditions (quiet, noise, listening in a car, music, restaurant, etc.) by pushing a button on the hearing aid, changing the setting using on a smart phone, or by use of a remote control that allowed the same kinds of environmental listening selections.

 This week’s post looks at the data presented last week in greater detail, because averaged percentage data is not a good indication of the relationship of preferred use versus recommendation.